Independent Soldiers

-The Independent Soldiers, otherwise known as the IS gang, is a predominantly, although not exclusively Punjabi-Canadian organized crime group from British Columbia, Canada that is engaged in organized crime across the Canadian nation and in Canadian prisons.
+The Independent Soldiers (otherwise known as the IS gang) is an organized crime group based in British Columbia, Canada that is engaged in organized crime across the nation and in Canadian prisons.

 Origins

 The Independent Soldiers are a gang, that was said to have been formed by a group of Indo-Canadians from South Vancouver and Metro Vancouver municipalities. ".
 They had come together during the 1990s under the name "Sunset Boys".
 The Sunset Boys were a group of mostly Indo-Canadians whose favorite meeting was the Sunset Community Centre and Sunset Park.
 One of the founding members of the Sunset Boys who later became the leader of the Independent Soldiers was Randy Naicker.